-This use of the asset base is likely to lead to a lack of availability as it diverts assets from their original purpose.
-This can also be the case on the delivery site of the customer, who has not finished unloading his stock takes advantage of this available material to keep his goods.
+This use of the equipment is likely to cause shortages of availability because it is diverted from its original purpose.
+This can also be the case at the customer's delivery site, which has not finished unloading its stock and takes advantage of this available equipment to store its goods.

-Thus, when the investment budget made at the beginning of the year did not take into account these diversionary effects, a lack of asset may have an impact on the entire network.
+Thus, when the investment budget at the beginning of the year did not take into account these diversion effects, a lack of equipment can impact the entire network.

-- There is an imbalance in the distribution of materials between agencies.
+Imbalances appear in the distribution of materials between agencies

-While the availability of assets determines the proper functioning of the supply chain, inventory imbalances appear quite quickly on flows that are mostly long distance or international.
+While the availability of equipment is a prerequisite for the smooth running of logistics, inventory imbalances appear quite quickly between factories, on flows that are mostly long-distance or international.

-To optimize the size of the park, companies often use a logic of mutualization of resources in the network.
-Without granular and real time control of the distribution of this equipment or min/max rules on the number of assets to be used at a given time (a number that can change according to the transport plan and variations in customer orders), differences can widen between different countries or agencies.
+To optimise the size of the fleet, companies often use a logic of pooling resources in the network.
+Without granular, real-time control of the distribution of these materials or min/max rules on the number of equipment units to be used at a given time (a number that is likely to change according to the transport plan and variations in customer orders), differences can arise between different countries or agencies.

-In conclusion, going digital to finely control the availability of assets and to be more proactive in the use of your equipment facilitates inter-agency pooling and guarantees the customer's promise of deliveries.
+In conclusion, taking the digital turn to finely control asset availability and being more proactive about the use of your equipment facilitates inter-agency pooling and guarantees the customer promise of OTIF deliveries.

 Want to learn more?
 Schedule a meeting with our team.